 Bacteria that causes leprosy

 In fact leprosy is defined by the number and type of skin sores.
 Tuberculoid is less severe form of leprosy.
-People affected by this type of leprosy have only one or a few patches of flat, pale colored skin (paucibacillary leprosy).
+A leprosy patient affected by this type of leprosy has only one or a few patches of flat, pale colored skin (paucibacillary leprosy).
 The person experiences numbness in the affected area due to damage to the sensory nerves.
 This leprosy is less contagious than the other form.

 Lepromatous leprosy is the more severe form of leprosy.
 Person affected by lepromatous suffer from widespread skin bumps and rashes (multibacillary leprosy), muscle weakness and numbness.
 Kidneys, nose and the male reproductive organs may also be affected.
 Lepromatous leprosy is more contagious than tuberculosis leprosy.